KirinPoersti/GymBro/README.md

 - [x] **README with setup and testing instructions**.
 - [x] **Leaderboard** that shows who's got the most reps for the week.
 - [x] **Recipe sharing section** for people to share what they are eating
-- [ ] ❗The logic part for language change isn't ready yet, what's shown is just a shell that does no changes to the UI

 ---